benrau87/cuckoo_host/README.md

 8) Run the start_cuckoo.sh script and navigate to http://localhost:8000 or https://youripaddress if you ran the nginx script.

 ***Note***
 You must install the provided agent on machine created with vmcloak.
-Start the VM and kill the running agent on port 8000, download the modified one and restart it.
+Start the VM and kill the included running agent on port 8000 (taskkill /F /pid <pid>), download the modified one and start it.
 Take a running snapshot and proceed.